DeathGuildThunderdome/deathguildthunderdome.github.io/_posts/2022-09-18-Wasteland-Weekend-participation-rules-2022.markdown

     - If you end up never setting foot in the dome that's totally fine.
 Better to sign up and go to a training session so you can get your wristband than miss out once you see how fun it is.

 - A FEW NEW THINGS WE NEED FROM YOU THIS YEAR TO PARTICIPATE
-    - You must find your own partner and you must both have wristbands - bring someone or pick up outside the dome.
     - For OUR safety and yours, fighters will be asked to wear a mask while in line and up to getting strapped up for your battle! **Please bring your own KN95 or N95!**
     - Please don’t come to fight if you have covid-19 symptoms, are running a fever, have a rash or sores on your face, hands or crotch!
 Get that shit checked out!
     - **YOU MUST WEAR UNDERWEAR.** No exceptions.
 Keep your crotch off our junk! (*some exceptions, outside the dome, apply)